Which city is cheaper, San Diego or Asheville?

 Both San Diego and Asheville are popular destinations to visit in the spring with plenty of activities.
 Many visitors come to Asheville in the spring for the natural beauty.
 Also, most visitors come to San Diego for the beaches, the activities around the city, and the natural beauty during these months.

 Asheville is around the same temperature as San Diego in the spring.
-The temperature in Asheville is usually 64°F (18°C) in April, and San Diego stays around 62°F (17°C).
+The daily temperature in Asheville averages around 64°F (18°C) in April, and San Diego fluctuates around 62°F (17°C).

 It's quite sunny in San Diego.
 The sun comes out a lot this time of the year in Asheville.
 Asheville usually receives around the same amount of sunshine as San Diego during spring.
 Asheville gets 266 hours of sunny skies, while San Diego receives 277 hours of full sun in the spring.